All you need to know…

 #2: The bride must wear something old, something new, something borrowed and something blue.

 This Victorian rhyme is a time-honored tradition that is supposed to bring the bride good luck.
 Wearing “something old” expresses the newlywed couple’s desire to retain connections with their family once they enter into married life.
 One tradition suggests that the bride’s “something old” be an old garter given to the bride by a happily married woman so that the new bride would also enjoy a happy marriage.
-Wearing “something new” conveys that the couple is creating a new union that will endure forever and looking to the future for health, happiness and success.
+Wearing “something new” conveys that the couple is creating a new union that will endure forever and looking to the future for health, happiness, and success.
 “Something borrowed” is an opportunity for the bride’s friends or family to lend her something special as a token of their love.
 And finally, “something blue” is a symbol of fidelity and constancy.
 This custom began in ancient Israel, where brides wore a blue ribbon in their hair to symbolize this promise to their new husbands.
 What you may not realize is that the rhyme actually ends with “…and a silver sixpence in her shoe.”
-Story says that placing a penny in the bride’s shoe will bring her a life filled with good fortune.

 #3: The person who catches the bride’s bouquet or garter will be the next to get married.